lalainaratsirarison/lalainaratsirarison/README.md

 👨‍💻 Lalaina Ratsirarison

-\nBack-End Developer passionate about building robust and scalable architectures.
+Back-End Developer passionate about building robust and scalable architectures.
 I specialize primarily in Node.js / Express, with solid experience in FastAPI and CodeIgniter depending on project needs.
 On the front-end side, I work with React and Next.js to deliver modern and performant user experiences.
 I also integrate WordPress for CMS-based projects.

 🛠️ Tech Stack